 Sources of Retirement Income

-In addition to whatever you have saved, you’ll probably receive some retirement income from Social Security, or possibly a pension.
-To plan your retirement, start by understanding how much base income you will receive.
+You’ll probably receive some retirement income from Social Security, or possibly a pension, in addition to whatever you've saved.
+Start planning your retirement by understanding how much base income you will receive.
 These are “guaranteed” sources of income that should continue regardless of how much money you’ve saved on your own.
 Social Security and pension income are two of the most common.

-As of 2021, more than 50% of people over age 65 get at least half of their income from Social Security, and almost 90% of individuals over age 65 receive Social Security benefits.
+More than 50% of people over age 65 get at least half of their income from Social Security as of 2021.
+Almost 90% of individuals over age 65 receive Social Security benefits.

-The average Social Security retirement benefit in 2020 was $1,514 per month (a little more than $18,000 per year).
-Depending on your earnings and when you claim, you might receive more or less.
-For the example in this article, we’ll assume an average annual income of $18,000 per year from Social Security.
-We’ll also assume that a couple is living together, for a total of $36,000 annually.
+The average Social Security retirement benefit as of June 2021 was $1,555 per month, which works out to $18,660 per year.
+You might receive more or less, depending on your earnings and when you claim your benefits, but we’ll assume an average annual income of $18,660 per year from Social Security and that a couple are living together, so they receive a total of $37,320 annually.

-A single person could still retire on $300,000 in savings, but they would likely need to be stricter in their budgeting and expenses.
+A single person could still retire on $300,000 in savings, but they would likely need to be stricter about their budgeting and expenses.

-If you receive a pension from your job, those payments would ideally supplement your Social Security income, although they may replace it altogether if you worked for government organizations.
-In some cases, pensions can reduce or eliminate Social Security benefits.
-But when that happens, we might assume that you’ll get a similar—or higher—amount from your pension.
+Pension payments would ideally supplement your Social Security income, although they may replace it altogether if you worked for government organizations.
+Pensions can reduce or eliminate Social Security benefits in some cases, but we might assume that you’ll get a similar—or higher—amount from your pension if that happens.

 Additional Income Sources

-If you have additional sources of “guaranteed” income, such as annuity payments or royalties, add that to your base amount, assuming that you expect it to last for the rest of your life.
+If you have additional sources of “guaranteed” income, such as annuity payments or royalties, add them to your base amount if you expect it to last for the rest of your life.

-For the purposes of this example, let’s say the couple receives no pension or additional sources of income.
-So far, we have a base of $36,000 ($18,000 per person) in Social Security income.
-If that’s not enough to support your needs, your savings can supplement that income.
+Suppose the couple in our example receive no pension or additional sources of income.
+So far, we have a base of $37,320 ($18,660 per person) in Social Security income.
+Your savings can supplement that income if it's not enough to support your needs.

-If you rely on a spouse’s pension, ask the pension administrator what happens if your spouse or partner dies.
-That income might go away, leaving you with a shortfall.
-However, you could potentially receive survivor benefits, such as 50% or 100% of the monthly amount.
+Ask the pension administrator what happens if your spouse or partner dies if you rely on a spouse's pension income.
+It might go away, leaving you with a shortfall.
+But you could potentially receive survivor benefits, such as 50% or 100% of the monthly amount.
 You might also qualify for survivor benefits under Social Security.

 Spending From Retirement Savings

 How much income can you expect your savings to produce?
 One rule of thumb is to assume that your savings will last 30 years if you withdraw at a rate of 4% annually and adjust for inflation.
-In our example, this might look like the following:
+That might look like the following in our example:

 - 4% of $300,000 is $12,000.

-- The couple withdraws $12,000 from savings in the first year.
+- The couple withdraw $12,000 from savings in the first year.